Skip to main content

 from sklearn.cluster import KMeans

-def train_pq(vectors, m=96):
+def train_pq(residuals, m=96):

-dim = vectors.shape[1]
+dim = residuals.shape[1]

 sub_dim = dim // m